privacybydesign/pbdf-website/pages/en/irma-verifier.md

 statuses, like bronze, silver, gold, platinum, etc. This is possible, but requires some preparation.

-The Privacy by Design foundation runs the IRMA infrastructure.
+The Privacy by Design foundation runs the Yivi infrastructure.
 An important part of this work is keeping a register of all possible attributes.
 This register must provider transparency and clarity, so that each user knows the meanings of the various attributes.